geekysuavo/geekysuavo.github.io/ppm.md

 ---
 permalink: /ppm/
-title: An open-source proton precession magnetometer
+title: PyPPM
 heading: An open-source proton precession magnetometer
 subheading: My adventures in the earth's magnetic field
 layout: project
 bar: top
-images:
+imagesA:
   - file: fil-schematic.png
     width: 776
     height: 600
     tip: >
-      final schematic of the FILv1r0 board as it was built and tested.
+      Final schematic of the FILv1r0 board as it was built and tested.
   - file: fil-layout.png
     width: 800
     height: 371
     tip: >
-      final layout of FILv1r0. the bulky SP-CAPs will be replaced with smaller 1206 tantalums!
+      Final layout of FILv1r0. the bulky SP-CAPs will be replaced with smaller 1206 tantalums!
   - file: fil-image01.png
     width: 800
     height: 584
     tip: >
-      a closeup of the FIL board with a 1.5v AA battery for size comparison.
+      A closeup of the FIL board with a 1.5v AA battery for size comparison.
   - file: fil-image02.png
     width: 800
     height: 600
     tip: >
-      the FIL board wired up and under test to generate a Bode plot.
+      The FIL board wired up and under test to generate a Bode plot.
   - file: fil-response.png
     width: 800
     height: 398
     tip: >
-      the predicted and measured responses of the filter match up quite well!
+      The predicted and measured responses of the filter match up quite well!
+imagesB:
   - file: ina-schematic.png
     width: 776
     height: 600
     tip: >
-      final schematic of the INAv1r0 board as it was built and tested.
+      Final schematic of the INAv1r0 board as it was built and tested.
   - file: ina-layout.png
     width: 800
     height: 400
     tip: >
-      final layout of INAv1r0. nothing special here, just an input filter network and the ad8428 of course. the tantalums are still too big here.
+      Final layout of INAv1r0. nothing special here, just an input filter network and the AD8428 of course.
+The tantalums are still too big here.
   - file: ina-image01.png
     width: 795
     height: 600
     tip: >
-      a closeup of the INA board with a 1.5v AA battery for size comparison. i managed to get it a bit smaller than FIL!
+      A closeup of the INA board with a 1.5v AA battery for size comparison.
+      I managed to get it a bit smaller than FIL!
   - file: ina-image02.png
     width: 800
     height: 580
     tip: >
-      the lashup of INA used to measure its frequency response. not pictured is an attenuation network preceeding the input to the board.
+      The lashup of INA used to measure its frequency response.
+Not pictured is an attenuation network preceeding the input to the board.
   - file: ina-response-a.png
     width: 800
     height: 399
     tip: >
-      the predicted and measured response of the amplifier are close until a few hundred kHz. the bandwidth is far wider than needed. i am curious what the cause of that zero is.
+      The predicted and measured response of the amplifier are close until a few hundred kHz.
+The bandwidth is far wider than needed.
+I am curious what the cause of that zero is.
   - file: ina-response-b.png
     width: 800
     height: 400
     tip: >
-      later revisions of the analog signal chain used a lower-bandwidth input filter, with a response like the one predicted and measured here.
+      Later revisions of the analog signal chain used a lower-bandwidth input filter, with a response like the one predicted and measured here.
+imagesC:
   - file: osc-schematic.png
     width: 776
     height: 600
     tip: >
-      final schematic of the OSCv1r0 board as it was built and tested.
+      Final schematic of the OSCv1r0 board as it was built and tested.
   - file: osc-layout.png
     width: 800
     height: 458
     tip: >
-      final layout of the OSC board. since the battery connections are swappable, i can mount the 9v battery on the underside. sweet!
+      Final layout of the OSC board.
+Since the battery connections are swappable, I can mount the 9v battery on the underside.
+Sweet!
   - file: osc-image01.png
     width: 800
     height: 600
     tip: >
-      the built up oscillator board. the switch footprint was a mismatch, so i had to just jumper it closed. battery in, oscillator on.
+      the built up oscillator board.
+The switch footprint was a mismatch, so I had to just jumper it closed.
+Battery in, oscillator on.
   - file: osc-response.png
     width: 800
     height: 533
     tip: >
-      the predicted and measured frequency domain outputs of the oscillator. no signal averaging was used in measurement.
+      The predicted and measured frequency domain outputs of the oscillator.
+      No signal averaging was used in measurement.
+imagesD:
   - file: dig-schematic.png
     width: 776
     height: 600
     tip: >
-      final schematic of the DIGv1r0 board as it was built and tested.
+      Final schematic of the DIGv1r0 board as it was built and tested.
   - file: dig-layout.png
     width: 567
     height: 600
     tip: >
-      final board layout for DIGv1r0. again, the switch footprints failed to match the parts, so i was reduced to shorting the pads with breadboard jumpers. what a pain!
+      Final board layout for DIGv1r0.
+Again, the switch footprints failed to match the parts, so I was reduced to shorting the pads with breadboard jumpers.
+What a pain!
   - file: dig-image01.png
     width: 800
     height: 600
     tip: >
-      look at all that flux residue... time for an isopropanol bath! shown by a 1.5v AA battery.
+      Look at all that flux residue... ime for an isopropanol bath!
+Shown by a 1.5v AA battery.
   - file: dig-image02.png
     width: 800
     height: 600
     tip: >
-      the cleaned board nearing testing at my computer desk. the alligator cables were used to feed a sinewave into the ADC from the oscilloscope.
+      The cleaned board nearing testing at my computer desk.
+The alligator cables were used to feed a sinewave into the ADC from the oscilloscope.
   - file: dig-image03.png
     width: 800
     height: 600
     tip: >
-      can you tell which pins are SPI SCK, CS, and MISO? hint: i had to probe them with sharp oscilloscope probe tips. <b>:)</b>
+      Can you tell which pins are SPI SCK, CS, and MISO? hint: I had to probe them with sharp oscilloscope probe tips. <b>:)</b>
   - file: dig-floor.png
     width: 800
     height: 533
     tip: >
-      the signal-averaged noise floor of the ADC, with input shorted to ground.
+      The signal-averaged noise floor of the ADC, with input shorted to ground.
 64 transients of 16k points each were averaged, DC offset was removed, and a Blackman window function was applied prior to FFT.
   - file: dig-sin1k.png
     width: 800
     height: 533
     tip: >
-      single-shot capture of a 1.0 kHz sinewave from my DSO wavegen output. the SNR is close to the theoretical maximum for a 16-bit ADC, and i anticipate the final design will come closer to reaching it.
+      Single-shot capture of a 1.0 kHz sinewave from my DSO wavegen output.
+      The SNR is close to the theoretical maximum for a 16-bit ADC, and I anticipate the final design will come closer to reaching it.
+imagesE:
   - file: ppm-v1r1-schematic.png
     width: 776
     height: 600
     tip: >
-      final block diagram (first schematic page) of the PPMv1r1 board as it was built and tested.
+      Final block diagram (first schematic page) of the PPMv1r1 board as it was built and tested.
   - file: ppm-v1r1-layout.png
     width: 719
     height: 600
     tip: >
-      final board layout for PPMv1r1. this was my first four-layer board design, and i have to say it was immeasurably simpler to lay out than any other two-layer board i've done.
+      Final board layout for PPMv1r1.
+This was my first four-layer board design, and I have to say it was immeasurably simpler to lay out than any other two-layer board Ive done.
   - file: ppm-v1r1-image01.png
     width: 800
     height: 600
     tip: >
-      first revision assembled board, looking sexy under the ring-light.
+      First revision assembled board, looking sexy under the ring-light.
   - file: ppm-v1r1-image02.png
     width: 800
     height: 600
     tip: >
-      a face-on shot of the first revision magnetometer board.
+      A face-on shot of the first revision magnetometer board.
   - file: ppm-v1r1-image03.png
     width: 800
     height: 600
     tip: >
-      the first revision magnetometer board, striking a pose with usb cable, footprint layout sheet and tweezers.
+      The first revision magnetometer board, striking a pose with usb cable, footprint layout sheet and tweezers.
   - file: ppm-v1r1-image04.png
     width: 800
     height: 600
     tip: >
-      the closest thing you can get to an 'action shot' of the first revision board.
+      The closest thing you can get to an "action shot" of the first revision board.
+imagesF:
   - file: ppm-v1r1-ccs01.png
     width: 800
     height: 480
     tip: >
-      this capture shows a test mode of the current sink DAC output where all DAC codes are output in a triangular ramp, as rapidly as possible.
+      This capture shows a test mode of the current sink DAC output where all DAC codes are output in a triangular ramp, as rapidly as possible.
   - file: ppm-v1r1-ccs02.png
     width: 800
     height: 479
     tip: >
-      oscillations in the early current sink circuit, cut at points by relay contact chatter.
+      Oscillations in the early current sink circuit, cut at points by relay contact chatter.
   - file: ppm-v1r1-ccs03.png
     width: 800
     height: 480
     tip: >
-      a closer look at the current sink oscillations
+      A closer look at the current sink oscillations
   - file: ppm-v1r1-ccs04.png
     width: 800
     height: 480
     tip: >
-      it seemed as though the opamp could drive the mosfet up to a point, and then it just began to oscillate.
+      It seemed as though the opamp could drive the mosfet up to a point, and then it just began to oscillate.
   - file: ppm-v1r1-ccs05.png
     width: 800
     height: 480
     tip: >
-      a frequency measurement of the current sink oscillations.
+      A frequency measurement of the current sink oscillations.
   - file: ppm-v1r1-ccs06.png
     width: 800
     height: 480
     tip: >
-      with the AD8541 in lieu of the AD8591, the situation was resolved.
+      With the AD8541 in lieu of the AD8591, the situation was resolved.
   - file: ppm-v1r1-ccs07.png
     width: 800
     height: 480
     tip: >
-      rise time measurement for a 1.0 A current pulse into a resistive load.
+      Rise time measurement for a 1.0 A current pulse into a resistive load.
   - file: ppm-v1r1-ccs08.png
     width: 800
     height: 480
     tip: >
-      fall time measurement for a 1.0 A current pulse into a resistive load.
+      Fall time measurement for a 1.0 A current pulse into a resistive load.
+imagesG:
   - file: ppm-v1r2-schematic.png
     width: 800
     height: 565
     tip: >
-      final block diagram (first schematic page) of the PPMv1r2 board as it was built and tested.
+      Final block diagram (first schematic page) of the PPMv1r2 board as it was built and tested.
   - file: ppm-v1r2-layout.png
     width: 719
     height: 600
     tip: >
-      final board layout for PPMv1r2.
+      Final board layout for PPMv1r2.
+imagesH:
   - file: ccscmp-v1r1-res-all.png
     width: 800
     height: 480
     tip: >
-      first revision current waveform with a 2-ohm resistive load.
+      First revision current waveform with a 2-ohm resistive load.
   - file: ccscmp-v1r1-res-end.png
     width: 800
     height: 480